 I am so happy to have found the little boxes of roasted chestnuts at our local Trader Joe's.
 Have you seen them in the refrigerated section?
 Trust me, these are so much easier than roasting your own chestnuts.
 Trader Joe's also sells unroasted chestnuts in their produce section.

-A local Japanese grocery store, Mitsuwa, sells fresh and roasted chestnuts as well.
+A local Japanese grocery store, Mitsuwa, also sells fresh and roasted chestnuts.
 (Just in case you like your chestnuts freshly roasted and don't want to do the work :-).

 How to roast chestnuts in an oven:

 If you decide you do want to roast your chestnuts, this is the easiest way:

 - Get your chestnuts out of the bag.